 - You can use integrated storage on the following compute resources:

 - VMware compute resources are not supported for IS

 - Currently, it is not possible to utilize bonded NICs for the CloudBoot management/boot interface.

-- To start using integrated storage, you must have a Manage OnApp Storage permission enabled for your user role.
-Also, you have to enable the integrated storage in the system configuration manually (Settings > Configuration > OnApp Storage).
+- To start using IS, you must have a Manage OnApp Storage permission enabled for your user role.
+Also, you have to enable IS on the system configuration manually (Admin > Settings > Configuration > OnApp Storage).
 Visit Configuration Settings chapter for more details.

 - Integrated Storage supports PCI devices that have drivers compatible with the Linux kernel versions we use.